jjabakker/GlycoPaint-Pipeline/doc/Paint_Pipeline_Documentation.md

 ### Select Squares

-The selection of squares of interest for each recording can be adjusted using the Select Squares dialogue.
+The selection of squares of interest for each recording can be adjusted using the Select Squares dialog.
 Sliders enable you to set the values for Max Allowable Variability, Min Required Density, and Min and Max Longest Track Duration.
 Squares that no longer meet the selection criteria will disappear, while those that meet them will be visible.

 The 'Neighbour' mode defines limitations in the spatial distribution of squares.
 There are no restrictions in 'Free' mode; in 'Relaxed' mode, squares must touch at least at the corners; and in 'Restricted' mode, they must be adjacent along the edges.
 The 'Set All' button applies the current selection criteria to all recordings in the set.

-The Recording Viewer dialogue has three options 'Always Save', 'Never Save' and 'Ask to Save' that determine if the changes are saved or not when the user closes the Recording Viewer.
+The Recording Viewer dialog has three options 'Always Save', 'Never Save' and 'Ask to Save' that determine if the changes are saved or not when the user closes the Recording Viewer.

 <p align="center">
 <img src="./Images/select_squares_dialog.png"><br>